Swiss stocks - Factors to watch on June 20

-ZURICH, June 20 The Swiss blue-chip SMI was seen opening 0.1 percent firmer at 9,036 points on Tuesday, according to premarket indications by bank Julius Baer .
+ZURICH, June 20 (Reuters) - The Swiss blue-chip SMI was seen opening 0.1 percent firmer at 9,036 points on Tuesday, according to premarket indications by bank Julius Baer .

 Here are some of the main factors that may affect Swiss stocks.